browserstate/history.js/README.md

 ## Notes on Compatibility

 - State data will always contain the State's title and url at: `data.title` and `data.url`
+- State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality.
-- State titles will always be applied to the document.title
+- State titles will always be applied to the document.title if set.
 - ReplaceState functionality is emulated in HTML4 browsers by discarding the replaced state, so when the discarded state is accessed it is skipped using the appropriate `History.back()` / `History.forward()` call.
 - History.js fixes a bug in Google Chrome where traversing back through the history to the home page does not return the correct state data.
 - Setting a hash (even in HTML5 browsers) causes `onpopstate` to fire - this is expected/standard functionality.